-The British Virgin Islands International Tax Authority (ITA), responsible for implementing, monitoring and enforcing the economic substance regime, published the final Rules on Economic Substance in the Virgin Islands (the Rules) in October 2019 replacing its initial guidance (the Economic Substance Code, also known as ‘the Code’) and addressing comments received from BVI industry practitioners and the EU and OCED.
-The Rules set out the ITA’s interpretation of the ES Act and the manner in which it will carry out its obligations under the legislation.
+The British Virgin Islands International Tax Authority (ITA), responsible for implementing, monitoring and enforcing the economic substance regime, issued revised Rules on Economic Substance in the Virgin Islands (the Rules) in February 2020, which were originally published in October 2019 to replace its initial guidance (the Economic Substance Code, also known as ‘the Code’).
+The revised Rules address comments received from BVI industry practitioners and the EU and OCED, and set out the ITA’s interpretation of the ES Act and the manner in which it will carry out its obligations under the legislation.

 This summary replaces our original release of 11 January 2019 and updates from 31 May 2019 and 16 July 2019 (respectively) to provide a consolidated overview of the key aspects of the legislation and guidance.